jeroenlaven/jeroenlaven/_posts/2020-07-24-a-family-of-fonts.md

 > The quintessential classic fonts collection with a contemporary licensing system.
 Developing variable design systems and standard formats (otf, web) to fit our ever-changing global communication needs.
 We are a forward-thinking company committed to supporting social and ecological causes for the benefit of humanity and all life on earth.

-4 amazing fonts, for an amazing price, and presented in such a way that you immediately get an idea on how these could look in your own design or text file.
+4 amazing fonts, for an amazing price, and presented in such a way, you immediately get an idea of how these could look in your own design or text file.
 Below a short GIF on how your mouse moves the fonts in weight and width!

 ![](/uploads/fonts.gif)